 2) Water activity: the number that predicts stability better than moisture %

-Moisture percentage gets talked about a lot, but water activity (aw) is often the better indicator of what a gummy will do over time-microbial risk, texture drift, and chemical stability included.
-Two gummies can have similar moisture yet behave very differently if aw isn’t properly controlled.
+Moisture gets the press, but water activity (aw) is the real predictor of what a gummy will do over time—microbial risk, texture drift, and chemical stability included.
+Two gummies can have similar moisture yet behave very differently if aw isn't properly controlled.

 - Humectant selection and ratios can make or break texture stability.